fatedier/frp/README.md

 Interested in getting involved?
 We would love to help you!

-For simple bug fixes, just submit a PR with the fix and we can discuss the fix directly in the PR.
-If the fix is more complex, start with an issue.
+* Take a look at our [issues list](https://github.com/fatedier/frp/issues) and consider submitting a patch

-If you have some wanderful ideas, send email to fatedier@gmail.com.
+* If you have some wanderful ideas, send email to fatedier@gmail.com.

 ## Contributors